garden-io/garden/docs/reference/module-types/jib-container.md

 [services](#services) > localMode

 Specifies which service in the remote k8s cluster must be replaced by the local one.

+See the [Local mode guide](https://docs.garden.io/guides/...) for more information.

 | Type     | Required |
 | -------- | -------- |